 Benton spent six months conceiving and designing the murals and three months painting them — a gauge of the importance of mind in the creation of art.
 This room of the ten panels is an exhilarating, life affirming treasure.
 Beyond the murals, the exhibition includes examples of Benton’s other work, including drawings related to America Today, and works by other artists in and around Benton’s time whose art is related in various ways to his.
 This illuminating and exciting exhibition has been organized by curators Alice Pratt Brown and Randall Griffey: it is perfect.

 The current exhibition of Benton’s America Today will be at the Metropolitan Museum of Art through April 19, 2015.
-For more information, click on live link of title.
 The museum posts prices for tickets that are suggested, not required — it’s wonderful to support this great institution but pay what you can — and go!